 At Calow Cof VC Primary School, some of the early help work that we offer is:

 - Early Help Assessment (EHA) - an EHA involves listening to parents/carers to find out what help you need and talking about what is working well in your life.
 Based on what you say and what help you would like, a plan is formulated so that professionals can work together to make sure you get the right sort of help.
-Sarah Wilson will meet with parents/carers to carry out EHA.
+James Thompson will meet with parents/carers to carry out EHA.

-- Hold family support meetings – Whilst assessing that the help we are providing school will arrange Support meetings so we can make sure we are providing a successful service.
+- Hold family support meetings – Whilst assessing the help we are providing school will arrange Support meetings so we can make sure we are providing a successful service.
 At these meetings we may be asking external workers for support, like doctors, school nurse, other schools, police, housing and rehabilitation services, whichever is suitable for your circumstances.